melli79/mathGames/Readme.md

 Given two strings, determine their Hamming distance!

-Hint:  This is a classical problem of dynamic programming, i.e. start filling a list of changes, in every step in the list, you go from the intermediate form towards the target string.
-The `changes` is a set of all possible new versions, possibly pruned by what approaches the target string.
+Hint:  This is a classical problem of dynamic programming, i.e. start with a rectangle $l_2\times l_1$ and fill it row by row from left to right.
+For every target cell, you have at most 3 options.
+If you add the optimal choice together with the current distance, you will find the solution in the bottom-right cell (the edit trail by following the choices from bottom-left backwards).

-You should aim for a time complexity of $\mathcal{O}((l_1+l_2)^2)$
+You should aim for a time complexity of $\mathcal{O}(l_1*l_2)$

 ### Twist
 Given two integers, determine the Hamming distance of their binary representations.